 As Figure 6.X.3-1 shows:

-1. The network creates an AI agent group to store the information about all the AI agents (i.e., ) belonging to Jack.
+1. The network creates an AI agent group to store the information about all the AI agents (i.e., AI agents on UEs) belonging to Jack.
 Recently, Jack bought a car with an AI agent.
 Jack registered the AI agent on his car to the network, the network then added the car's AI agent to Jack's AI agent group.
 The information about the AI agent on his car is also stored in the network.

 2. When Jack wakes up in the morning, his smart watch detects slight increases in body temperature, heart rate, and blood pressure.
 The AI agent on his smart watch infers that Jack is awake.